ggerganov/llama.cpp/docs/development/HOWTO-add-model.md

 NOTE: Tensor names must end with `.weight` suffix, that is the convention and several tools like `quantize` expect this to proceed the weights.

-### 2. Define the model architecture in `llama.cpp`
+### 2. Define the model architecture in `jarvis.cpp`

-The model params and tensors layout must be defined in `llama.cpp`:
+The model params and tensors layout must be defined in `jarvis.cpp`:
 1. Define a new `llm_arch`
 2. Define the tensors layout in `LLM_TENSOR_NAMES`
 3. Add any non standard metadata in `llm_load_hparams`
 4. Create the tensors for inference in `llm_load_tensors`
-5. If the model has a RoPE operation, add the rope type in `llama_rope_type`
+5. If the model has a RoPE operation, add the rope type in `jarvis_rope_type`

 NOTE: The dimensions in `ggml` are typically in the reverse order of the `pytorch` dimensions.

 ### 3. Build the GGML graph implementation

-This is the funniest part, you have to provide the inference graph implementation of the new model architecture in `llama_build_graph`.
+This is the funniest part, you have to provide the inference graph implementation of the new model architecture in `jarvis_build_graph`.

-Have a look at existing implementation like `build_llama`, `build_dbrx` or `build_bert`.
+Have a look at existing implementation like `build_jarvis`, `build_dbrx` or `build_bert`.

 When implementing a new graph, please note that the underlying `ggml` backends might not support them all, support for missing backend operations can be added in another PR.

-Note: to debug the inference graph: you can use [llama-eval-callback](/examples/eval-callback/).
+Note: to debug the inference graph: you can use [jarvis-eval-callback](/examples/eval-callback/).

 ## GGUF specification